smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/PolicyUpdate/index.md

 ## PolicyUpdate
-Type
-: Function
+Type: Function

-Sender
-: SDL
+Sender: SDL

-Purpose
-: Inform HMI about the Policy Table Update (PTU) mechanism is triggered on SDL
+Purpose: Inform HMI about the Policy Table Update (PTU) mechanism is triggered on SDL

 ### Request

 ``BC.PolicyUpdate`` represents SDL-generated request to start the PTU sequence.

-**HMI must**
+!!!
+MUST
 1. Encrypt the Snapshot PT (path from ``file`` parameter) _in case_ and by the scheme required by Policies Server
 * Request Policies Server url via the next ``SDL.GetURLs`` from SDL
 * Provide the path defined by ``file`` parameter in the next ``BC.OnSystemRequest`` that SDL will forward to mobile application
-* Recognize the PTU status notifications of ``SDL.OnStatusUpdate`` from SDL and display them in the appropriate UI menu
+* Recognize the PTU status notifications of ``SDL.OnStatusUpdate`` from SDL and display them in the appropriate UI menu !!!

-_Note_
+!!!
+NOTE
 1. ``BC.PolicyUpdate`` dependencies:
    * SDL sends ``BC.PolicyUpdate`` _only in case_ it's built with "-DEXTENDED_POLICY: PROPRIETARY" flag or without this flag. _Otherwise_ SDL handles the entire PTU flow by itself.
    * If HMI fails to respond ``BC.PolicyUpdate`` or responds with error, PTU sequence will _not_ be continued.